The public is still confused about this easily communicable virus.

 A low-grade fever and headache are also possible.

-Q: What preventative measures should I take to avoid coming down with Norovirus?
+Q: What preventative measures should be taken to avoid coming down with Norovirus?

 Beyond that, avoid uncooked food as much as possible.